microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 - Handle: a serializable reference to a blob.
 In the case of Fluid handles, currently cannot be created until a blob is uploaded.
 - History: the sequence of changes that have been made to a tree over time.
 A given document may or may not care about its tree's history.
 If it does desire the history, then the history must be recorded as part of its summary, since the Fluid service will only deliver ops that occur after the most recent summary.
 - Incrementality: the process of uploading or updating specific data in a larger collection without overwriting the entire collection.
-- Logical Tree: refers to the actual tree of nodes/data that make up the content of shared tree.
+- Logical Tree: refers to the actual tree of nodes/data that make up the stored content of a DDS.
 This term is used to disambiguate when multiple kinds of trees are being discussed in the same context.
 - Partial Checkout: a region of a tree that a client is restricted to by the server
 - Path: a sequence of child nodes (and/or edges) that are walked through from the root of the tree to find a specific node
 - Random Read: a query which retrieves a node from the tree without necessarily having read the nodes (e.g. parents/siblings) around it